babylonlabs-io/finality-provider/docs/finality-provider-phase2.md

 it has been imported correctly.

->Note: Make sure you're using the same key name and EOTS public key that were registered in Phase 1.
+>Note: Make sure you're using the same key name and EOTS public key that were registered in Phase-1.

-## Starting the Finality provider Daemon
+## Starting the Finality Provider Daemon

 The finality provider daemon (FPD) needs to be running before proceeding with registration or voting participation.